anza-xyz/agave/shred/README.md

 ### **7. Body Size Calculation**

 The **body size** is determined based on the shred type and the presence of trailer fields at the end of the packet.
-The final body size is affected by factors such as the shred's base structure, optional merkle proofs, and retransmitter signatures.
+The final body size is affected by factors such as the shred's base structure, and retransmitter signatures.

 The general formula for calculating the **body size** is: